darth-c0d3r/gre-words/README.md

 + archetype			: a typical example
 + appropriated		: take without permission
 + proxy				: a substitute
-+ poise 				: grace and elegance
++ poise 				: grace and elegance ; confidence
 + rhetoric			: oratory ; language used to enthuse
 + captious			: very critical
 + appurtenant			: pertinent ; belonging ; (usage - files appurtenant to the building)